 A lot of WordPress fans lean heavily on Elementor, because it’s a single tool that opens up a plethora of ways to customize your site.
 From advanced font, color, and layout tweaks to whiz-bang options like animations, interactive site elements, and personalized dynamic content, Elementor Cloud Website covers hosting while providing the best toolset to create a website unlike anyone else’s.

 We’re really just scratching the surface of what you can do with Elementor.
 But, suffice it to say, Elementor Cloud Website is a better one-two punch for securing hosting and a new site than anything else you’ll find out there.

 So, this must cost an arm and a leg and then some, right?

-The Elementor Cloud Website package costs just $99 per year.
+The Elementor Cloud Website package starts at just $120 per year.

 That’s about the same price as just the hosting costs from some other providers on this list, and a whopping $300 less per year than one hosting provider’s cheapest Google Cloud plan.

 Plus, you get a 30-day money-back guarantee so you can fearlessly get a feel for whether this is the right fit for you.